Charity Poker Run: How to Raise More Money for Your Cause

 Sponsors are what turn a $3,000 event into a $10,000+ event.
 The best sponsors for charity poker runs:

 - - Bars and restaurants on the route — Becoming a checkpoint brings them a wave of 150+ customers.
-They're happy to contribute.
+They're happy to contribute $100-$300 in cash or prizes.

 - - Local businesses — Auto shops, tattoo parlors, outdoor stores, gun shops — businesses whose customers overlap with poker run demographics.